 Enzymes play a crucial role in the breakdown and metabolism of carbohydrates in living organisms.
 They are highly specific and can recognize and bind to particular carbohydrate molecules, enabling accurate detection.
 This specificity allows for the differentiation of different types of carbohydrates, such as monosaccharides, disaccharides, and polysaccharides.

-See also How Many Carbohydrates Are In A Hamburger Bun
+See also How Many Grams Of Carbohydrates Should You Have A Day

 One commonly used enzyme in carbohydrate detection assays is amylase.
 Amylase catalyzes the hydrolysis of starch, a complex polysaccharide, into smaller, soluble carbohydrate units.
 By measuring the rate of this reaction, the presence and quantity of starch in a food sample can be determined.